dlondonmedina/Everyday-Coding/docs/index.md

----
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: home
----
 # Welcome!
 Welcome to the Everyday Coding Repository.
 This has both the introductory code, the content pages, and Flask.
 We're learning Flask for a few reasons.
 First of which is that it is quite Pythonic in the sense that the way you do things is pretty explicit.
 Flask requires, perhaps, more work to build a complicated web application, and it certainly is not  "batteries included" in the same way that Django is, but I believe that if you learn Flask well, it will be not so difficult to add Django to your programming utility belt.